andrew henderson menu

 Indonesia, the cheapest place to live

-Although Indonesia is much more than that, most expats and foreigners know Indonesia for Bali.
-And the hype is not without reason.
-Famous for stunning sunsets, rice terraces, and infinity pools in the middle of the jungle, Bali takes your breath away at first glance.
+Most foreigners know Indonesia for Bali and the hype is not without reason.
+Famous for stunning sunsets, rice terraces and infinity pools in the middle of the jungle, Bali will take your breath away.

 Vietnam